 The EA had some feedback on the lack of flow charts.
 The reformed content does not need all of the flow charts that were in CLR11.
 It now follows a logical structure and options will be further reviewed based on feedback received.

 There was a lot of feedback on the Options Appraisal Matrix.
 This will be amended and updated throughout 2020.
 The EA has concentrated on getting the main guidance document republished first.

-When the updated version of LCRM is published, the EA will formally withdraw CLR11.
+Now LCRM is published, the EA has formally withdrawn CLR11.

 CLR11 was archived from GOV.UK in 2016.
 In its current format it was not possible to republish it on GOV.UK.
 It had never been updated since 2004.
 Given CLR11’s status and recognition as the principal guidance for land contamination, this was not acceptable and so LCRM was produced as an updated and revised guidance document to replace the outdated CLR11.
 The EA met strict GOV.UK publishing requirements when drafting LCRM to provide clear and accessible content.